enisdenjo/slides/slides/spec-agnostic-executor-for-federated-graphql.md

 <!--
 - The execution is all about following the rules of the gather plan
-- Having the plan very explicit, the execution part itself can be isolated and modularised
+- Having the plan very explicit, the execution part itself can be isolated and modularized
   - so that you have only the executor running on the edge
   - or even implemented in another language to squeeze out max performance -->